 Suppose you have been physically or psychologically injured in a road or car accident when someone else was driving your car.
 In that case, compensation claim eligibility depends on who was at fault.
 All road users have compulsory third-party insurance, which means you can make a personal injury claim against a CTP insurance policy when a passenger or another person crashes your vehicle, and they are the at-fault party.
+But CTP insurance does not cover repair costs.

 How Do I Know Who Was Negligent When My Car Was Damaged?